armondavid14/Portfolio/README.md

 # Portfolio
-This is a website that shows off my skills and previous works in Web Design and Programming.
+This is a website that shows off my skills and previous works in Full-Stack Development, Web Design and Programming.